Icinga/icinga-doc/markdown/de/sample-cgi.md

 # authorized as contact for the host only.
 By disabling this option,
 # the user must be an authorized contact for the service too in order
 # to view it.
-# Values: 0 - disabled, user must be authorized for services too
-#         1 - enabled, user can view all services on authorized host

 show_all_services_host_is_authorized_for=1